 This visual meditation is good for managing everything from back pain to chronic pain to pain stemming from athletic injury.
 Regularly listen to this guided meditation video and find yourself transported to a place of more ease.
 (Both physical and mental.)

-Also: If you or someone you know is experiencing chronic neck and shoulder tension— or pain the upper back– these 5 chiropractor- and physical-therapist-approved stretches can help.
+Also: If you or someone you know is experiencing chronic neck and shoulder tension— or pain in the upper back– these 5 chiropractor- and physical-therapist-approved stretches can help.

 Good for Acute Anxiety (In the Middle of a Panic Attack)